rust-lang/rustc-dev-guide/src/ty.md

 After type checking, diagnostics code can use `tcx.normalize_erasing_regions(ty)`.

 There are also cases where using `==` on `Ty` is fine.
-This is for example the case in late lints or after monomorphization, since type checking has been completed, meaning all inference variables are resolved and all regions have been erased.
+This is, for example, the case in late lints or after monomorphization, since type checking has been completed, meaning all inference variables are resolved and all regions have been erased.
 In these cases, if you know that inference variables